 - Rectal microbicides are not yet available outside of clinical trials.
 Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.

-Although most microbicide research has focused on products to prevent HIV during vaginal sex, anal sex is common among MSM, and practiced by women around the world.
+Although most microbicide research has focused on products to prevent HIV during vaginal sex, anal sex is practiced by people of all genders and sexualities around the world.
 According to some estimates, the risk of becoming infected with HIV through anal sex is 20 times greater than vaginal sex because the rectal lining, the mucosa, is thinner and much more fragile than the lining of the vagina.

 MTN has since completed a Phase II study of the reduced glycerin formulation of tenofovir gel among MSM and transgender women – the first ever of a rectal microbicide.
 The study, MTN-017, took place in Peru, South Africa, Thailand and the United States, including Puerto Rico.
 Results, announced in early 2016, found that the gel was safe, with participants preferring to use it around the time of sex compared to daily use.
-Another study, MTN-026, is currently evaluating whether dapivirine, an ARV that prevents HIV from replicating, is safe when used as a gel in the rectum.
-The Phase I study launched in late 2017.
+Three other rectal microbicide studies are currently underway at the MTN – MTN-026, MTN-033 and MTN-037.
+MTN-026 and MTN-033 are evaluating the rectal safety and pharmacokinetics of a gel based on dapivirine, an ARV that prevents HIV from replicating, while MTN-037 is evaluating the safety of a multipurpose gel, PC-1005, developed by the Population Council to prevent HIV, herpes simplex virus (HSV) and human papillomavirus (HPV) simultaneously.
+HPV infection is common among MSM and is a primary risk factor for developing anal cancer, while HSV increases susceptibility to HIV.
+PC-1005 is the only product designed for vaginal and rectal use targeting all three sexually transmitted infections that has undergone a Phase 1 study to date.
+Another rectal study under development, MTN-035, will evaluate the acceptability, tolerability and adherence to a placebo douche, suppository and fast-dissolving rectal tablet (insert) among cisgender and transgender men and transgender women.

 Two Phase I studies, CHARM-01 and CHARM-02, comparing the safety, acceptability and distribution of three formulations of tenofovir gel – the vaginal formulation, the reduced glycerin formulation and a rectal-specific formulation – have been completed.
-Another recently completed study, CHARM-03, comparing the safety, acceptability and distribution of maraviroc gel (used in the rectum and vagina) to oral maraviroc, is expecting results by early 2018.
-These studies are being led by the Combination HIV Antiretroviral Rectal Microbicide (CHARM) Program based at the University of Pittsburgh.
+Another recently completed study, CHARM-03, comparing the safety, acceptability and distribution of maraviroc gel (used in the rectum and vagina) to oral maraviroc, is expecting results later in 2018.
+These studies are being led by the Combination HIV Antiretroviral Rectal Microbicide (CHARM) Program.
 An additional study, Project Gel, reported results in 2016, and found tenofovir gel safe and acceptable as a rectal microbicide in young MSM and transgender women.

-Other research-based programs underway include DREAM (Delivery of Rectal Enema as Microbicide), which is exploring the delivery of a rectal microbicide as a single dose enema, and PREVENT (Griffithsin-based Rectal Microbicides for Prevention of Viral Entry), which is addressing the need for a non-ARV based rectal microbicide.
+Other research-based programs underway include DREAM (Delivery of Rectal Enema as Microbicide), which is exploring the delivery of a rectal microbicide as a single dose enema (or douche), and PREVENT (Griffithsin-based Rectal Microbicides for Prevention of Viral Entry), which is addressing the need for a non-ARV based rectal microbicide.

 Why Do We Need Rectal Microbicides?